pascalgodbillot/KeysVizProject/README.md

 [interactive data visualization class](https://github.com/LyonDataViz/MOS5.5-Dataviz) given by [Romain Vuillemot](https://github.com/romsson), during my last year at École Centrale de Lyon.

+The original repository where you can see all my contributions is [here](https://github.com/Tridet/KeysViz).

 ## Record your own keystrokes and analyze it

 This project aims at creating different D3js visualizations showing insights from personal keyboard strokes data.
 For this purpose a keylogger has been implemented.

 The project is available [here](https://pascalgodbillot.github.io/KeysVizProject/) and use our personal logs while doing different actions such as writing e-mails or coding in D3.js.
 We also use 'Les Miserables' and 'The Orient Express'